Walking Tours

 Booking is not required and the tours are genuinely free though donations are welcome to help the work of the EFVGA.
 The tours normally last for about 2 hours.
 Groups are always kept small, usually between 6 – 8 people.
 Details of these free tours can be found on the EFVGA web site www.edinburghfestivalguides.org

-“Eric our tour guide was informative amusing and knowledgeable.
+“Do not pay for a tour when these guys do a fantastic job”“Eric our tour guide was informative amusing and knowledgeable.
 This organisation runs free tours through the festival and I cannot imagine a better tour for the history of the Royal Mile.”
 (Reviewed 14 August 2015)

 Arrange a Tour